k-hench/getting_stuff_done/docs/bash.md

 ```

+One thing that makes your life easier when using the command line is the <tab> key on your keyboard.
+If you don't know what it does *try it*.
+It's basically an auto-complete for your input.

+If eg. you are sitting in the `root_folder` and want to move to `root_folder/data` all you need to type is `root_folder/da<tab>` and it will auto-complete to `root_folder/data`.
+Typing `root_folder/d<tab>` will not be enough since this is ambiguous since it might complete to either `root_folder/data` or `root_folder/docs`.
+Of course, in this example we only saved a single key stroke, but in *real life* <tab> can save you a lot of (mis-)typing.

 ## Paths

 A *path* is a location on your file system - it is quite similar to a URL in your web browser.